JamesCoding888/JavaOCP20221017/README.md

 > CyclicBarrierImplThread.java
 - Description:

-		This code demonstrates how to use the CyclicBarrier class to synchronize multiple threads in a concurrent program. <br>
+		This code demonstrates how to use the CyclicBarrier class to synchronize multiple threads in a concurrent program.

 > CyclicBarrierImplRunnable.java
 - Description:

-		This implementation, it is similar to the one (i.e., CyclicBarrierImplThread.java) with threads, but uses Runnable tasks instead of directly creating threads. <br>
+		This implementation, it is similar to the one (i.e., CyclicBarrierImplThread.java) with threads, but uses Runnable tasks instead of directly creating threads.

 > CyclicBarrierImplCallable.java
 - Description: